sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     use_initial_barycenter = True

-again determines, whether :math:`\text{bary}_\text{des}` is determined via ``target_barycenter`` or if the barycenter of the initial geometry should be used.
+again determines, whether :math:`\text{bary}_\text{des}` is determined via ``target_barycenter`` or if the barycenter of the initial geometry should be used instead.
 The default behavior is given by ``use_initial_barycenter = False``.

 .. hint::